Reads

 — Oscar WildeExperience is the name everyone gives to their mistakes.

-— Dutch computer scientist Edsger Dijkstra wrote in 1988.The programmer has to be able to think in terms of conceptual hierarchies that are much deeper than a single mind ever needed to face before.
+— Edsger Dijkstra, 1988The programmer has to be able to think in terms of conceptual hierarchies that are much deeper than a single mind ever needed to face before.

 Things that are impossible just take longer than the things that are possible.